 The cost of transportation

 You’re probably not going to use any on the Camino itself but you’ll have to get to the starting point of the route and back home from Santiago de Compostela.
 If you’re from Europe your transport expenses won’t be very high if you use one of the budget airlines.
-You can get to Madrid or Barcelona and from there catch a local flight, bus, or train to your final destination.
+You can get to Madrid or Barcelona and from there catch a local flight, bus, or train to the starting point of your Camino route.

 To get back from Santiago, you can take a bus or a trail to Madrid, Porto, etc., and from there fly back home.
 I’d suggest adding 60-70 Euros to your Camino budget for local transport expenses.